HL7/US-Core/input/pagecontent/screening-and-assessments.md

 - The [Substance Use](https://vsac.nlm.nih.gov/valueset/2.16.840.1.113762.1.4.1222.1015/expansion) contain LOINC panel item codes such as, "How often do you have a drink containing alcohol" or "How often have you used any prescription medications just for the feeling, more than prescribed or that were not prescribed for you in past 12 months (TAPS)"

-- The [Alcohol Use Related Questionnaire Panel Codes](https://vsac.nlm.nih.gov/valueset/2.16.840.1.113762.1.4.1222.1585/expansion) contains the LOINC Panel Codes for Alcohol Use Disorder Identification Test - Consumption AUDIT-C and PROMIS short form - alcohol - alcohol use 7a - version 1.0.
+- The [Alcohol Use Related Questionnaire Panel Codes](https://vsac.nlm.nih.gov/valueset/2.16.840.1.113762.1.4.1222.1585/expansion) contains the LOINC Panel Codes for Alcohol Use Disorder Identification Test - Consumption AUDIT-C and PROMIS short form - alcohol use 7a - version 1.0.

 - The [Drug Misuse](https://vsac.nlm.nih.gov/valueset/2.16.840.1.113762.1.4.1222.707/expansion) values set contains SNOMED CT clinical judgement codes to represent conclusions or diagnoses pertaining to drug misuse or abuse.
 In many cases the value (answer) at Observation.value may be boolean true \| false.